-- C.12.5.2.1 Development in the MEV will include the creation of two public park spaces each with distinct roles and functions.
-The general location of new public parks is identified on Schedule "C.12.A". - C.12.5.2.2 Town staff will secure and development the new parkland through the development approvals process, making use of the provisions under the Planning Act to provide the park spaces over time.
-An agreement among landowners in the MEV and the Town is encouraged to equitably distribute the cost of all parkland. - C.12.5.2.3 Subject to detailed design, park spaces shall incorporate a suitable balance of hard landscaped, soft landscaped and designated open and playground areas to accommodate a range of active, passive, programmed and aesthetic functions.
+- C.12.5.2.2 The general location of the proposed public park is identified on Schedule "C.12.A".
+The Town Park will be a minimum of 4 ha in size.
+The park is co-located with the proposed elementary school and should have significant frontage along a minimum of one public street. - C.12.5.2.3 Town staff will secure and develop the new parkland through the development approvals process, making use of the provisions under the Planning Act.
+An agreement among landowners in the MEV and the Town is encouraged to equitably distribute the cost of all parkland. - C.12.5.2.4 Subject to detailed design, the Town parkland shall incorporate a suitable balance of hard landscaped, soft landscaped and designated open and playground areas to accommodate a range of active recreation facilities, and other passive, programmed and aesthetic functions.